Jessica Napier

-Jessica Napier (born 13 April 1979) is a New Zealand-born actress based in Australia.
+Jessica Napier is a New Zealand-born actress based in Australia.
 She has appeared in a number of feature films, including Love Serenade, Blackrock, Cut, City Loop, Angst, The Illustrated Family Doctor and Ghost Rider, and is well known for her role of Becky Howard in the Australian TV drama series McLeod's Daughters.

 Early life

 Napier was born in Wellington, New Zealand.
 Her father, actor Marshall Napier, relocated the family to Australia when she was a child.